 For all new lease actions, GSA has already mandated incorporating this cleaning and disinfecting standard requirement into our lease documents.

-- Notification and Cleaning: Once an occupant agency notifies the GSA Property Manager/LAM of a confirmed or suspected case of COVID-19/Coronavirus, GSA will notify the lessor of the COVID-19 incident and provide the date and time of the incident and areas accessed.
-It will not include Personally Identifiable Information (PII).
+- Notification and Cleaning: The occupant organization at a GSA leased facility that becomes aware of a COVID-19 incident involving an employee, contractor or visitor of that organization, the organization must immediately notify all of its staff, contract employees and the GSA Facility Manager/LAM.
+The organization must also notify the Designated Official (“DO”) and the Facility Security Committee (“FSC”) for the facility.
+Furthermore, the building occupants must notify their visitors that, if they exhibit COVID-19 symptoms within 14 days of the visit, the visitor must notify the building occupant.
+Once notified of an COVID-19 incident , GSA will notify the lessor and provide the date and time of the incident and areas accessed.
+The GSA Facility Manager/LAM will coordinate with the lessor vacating individuals from potentially affected areas including the impacted individual’s path of travel, and to restrict access to those areas to the extent the areas can be restricted without compromising the means of egress in the event of an emergency to protect other building occupants, and to ensure complete cleaning and disinfection of all affected portions of the building.
+Notifications to POCs for building occupants, contractors, DO and FSC, must be as soon as possible, but not later than 24 hours after the incident was first reported to GSA.
+When an occupant agency notifies GSA of an COVID-19 incident, they must not send any PII, such as the affected individual’s name, symptoms, COVID-19 status, or any other data that is likely to identify a particular person.
 GSA must establish if the lessor has a pandemic plan in place that follows CDC guidelines and matches the GSA scope of work.
 If so, GSA must confirm that the cleaning for agency-occupied and common areas accessed by the individual with the confirmed or suspected case of COVID-19 will be done under General Clause #12, Maintenance of the Property, Right to Inspect.
 GSA must also confirm whether or not the cleaning will be provided free of charge to the federal government.
 If not, GSA will negotiate with the lessor to perform the cleaning according to the following directions.

 - For confirmed or suspected coronavirus cases, GSA will fund and provide for detailed cleaning and disinfection of those portion(s) of the facility accessed by the infected individual(s) according to CDC guidance, which may exceed GSA's National Custodial Specification or as otherwise described in the lease agreement.